konigsbergrob/MIT_xPRO_Projects/README.md

-<h3> Robert Konigsberg's MIT_xPRO_Projects</h3>
+<h3> Robert Konigsberg's Pacman Challenge</h3>

-This repository will be used to showcase the project I completed
+This repository will be used to showcase a project I completed
 during my enrollment in MIT xPRO's Professional Certificate in Coding:
 **Full Stack Development with MERN program.**